 Before you enroll in a Master’s program, confirm that it is approved by the American Art Therapy Association and that it meets the requirements necessary to practice in the state where you plan to reside.
 A comprehensive list of AATA approved schools can be found at on their website.

 Once you have earned the ATR, you are immediately eligible to apply to take the Art Therapy Credentials Board Examination (ATCBE).
 In order to take the ATCBE, you must complete the current application form, which can be downloaded from www.atcb.org.

 The application should be reviewed carefully and completed in detail.
 If you have any questions, please contact the ATCB National Office by email or phone.
 The exam is administered annually during the American Art Therapy Association’s Annual Conference and simultaneously in cities nationwide.

 The standard counseling fee for service is $120.00 for one 60 minute individual or family counseling session and $45.00 for one 60 minute group session.
 Financial assistance may be available based on family size and income level with proof of income.
 Several insurance plans are also accepted as a method of payment.

 Do you accept insurance?

 The Art Station is participating as a provider for a number of insurance panels.
-Some examples of insurance plans currently accepted include Medicaid and CHIPS (Cook’s/LifeSynch, Amerigroup, Superior and Traditional), Aetna, Blue Cross & Blue Shield, and Humana.
+Some examples of insurance plans currently accepted include Medicaid and CHIPS (Cook’s/Beacon Health, Amerigroup, Aetna, Superior and Traditional), Aetna, Blue Cross & Blue Shield, Cigna, Humana and United Healthcare.
 Call if you do not see your insurance plan on this list.

 Do you offer group therapy?